MBChB Medicine / Overview

 Major subjects must include Chemistry or Biology, plus another science (one from Chemistry, Biology, Physics, Psychology or Mathematics) and one further subject at Higher Level.
 We accept both Mathematics options as part of the Diploma.

 - Sustainable Development Goals

 Find out how this course aligns to the UN Sustainable Development Goals, including learning which relates to:

 - Gain the knowledge and clinical skills required to train as a doctor and become eligible to apply for provisional registration with the General Medical Council.

-- Intercalate for a year to complete a BSc or master's degree in a subject of interest.
+- Intercalate for a year to complete a BSc or master's degree or MB-PhD in a subject of interest.

 - Tailor your learning through the Personal Excellence Path (PEP).

 Attending an open day is a great way to find out what studying at Manchester is like.
 Find out about our upcoming open days .

 Tuition fees for home students commencing their studies in September 2023 will be £9,250.
 Tuition fees for international students, including EU, are £34,500 for years 1 and 2 of study.
 Clinical tuition fees (years 3-5) are charged at the future rate which is applicable when you enter Year 3.
 Clinical fees for students entering Year 3 in 2023 are £56,000.
 These fees are subject to change with inflation each year.

 Further finance information can be found on our student finance page .

 Clinical placement travel costs